 S: species richness.

 The value of E ranges from 0 to 1.
 The value of E ranges from 0 to 1.
 It indicates whether almost the entire population is concentrated in a single species or whether all species have the same abundance (equilibrium state).

-Results and discussion
+As the study focuses on the diversity of the fish community, appropriate references related to fish identification and diversity assessment methodologies, such as Talwar and Jhingran and other relevant literature, may kindly be included in the methodology section.Results and discussion

 3.1 Specific composition and relative abundances

 A total of 33 fish species were identified during five sampling campaigns (Table 1).
 These are divided into seven orders and 11 families.
 The Siluriformes, Cichliformes, Osteoglossiformes and Cypriniformes were the most diverse orders, with 11, 9, 5 and 4 species respectively.
 The most diverse family was the Cichlidae, with 9 species.
 The Cichlidae were followed by the Mormyridae and the Cyprinidae, with four species each.
 The Clariidae, Claroteidae and Mochokidae each comprised three species.
 The Alestidae and Schilbeidae each comprised two species.
 The other families (Anabantidae, Arapaimidae, Polypteridae) were each represented by a single species.

+Please add photographs of representative fish species with proper labels indicating their scientific names.

 The analysis of relative family abundance (Fig. 2) revealed that the Cichlidae (72.39%) were the most numerous, followed by the Claroteidae (12.08%) and the Alestidae (5.67%).
 The remaining eight families accounted for 9.86% of the total number of families.
 The species Hemichromis fasciatus (25.73%), Coptodon zillii (12.96%), Hybrid (Coptodon guineensis × Coptodon zillii) (8.57%), Chrisychthys nigrodigitatus (7.56%) and Sarotherodon galilaeus (7.17%) were the dominant species in the community in terms of relative abundance (Fig. 3).
 These are followed by Brycinus imberi (5.27%), Hemichromis bimaculatus (6.41%), Coptodon guineensis (4.76%), Chrisychthys maurus (4.32%), Sarotherodon melanotheron (4.00%) and all other species (20 species) each accounted for less than 1%.